 The bottom line - illness, suffering, and death are not enjoyable experiences, and we couldn't breed cats if we weren't finding joy in it.
 We utilize all resources available through our regular vet, specialist vets, and genetic testing to bring only the healthiest Bengal kittens into this world.

 Bengal Kitten Temperament

-Just like health, temperament is not a guarantee, but after years of experience, we have figured out the secret ingredients to creating confident, friendly cats.
+Like health, temperament is not a guarantee, but after years of experience, we have figured out the secret ingredients to creating confident, friendly cats.
 Temperament is a combination of nature and nurture.
-On the nature side, our experience has taught us that the sire plays a powerful part in determining disposition.
-Therefore, we removed any shy males from our breeding program and only use confident, friendly boys.
+Our experience has taught us that the sire plays a more genetically powerful part in determining disposition.
+Therefore, we remove any shy and or reactive males from our breeding program and only use confident, friendly boys.

 But it doesn't end there.
 Kittens must be raised in a home and have regular interaction with people.
-While we give the Moms the peace and quiet they need to be settled the first five weeks, after that, we move the Mom and kittens to the main living area of our house.
-Here they are centered in the hustle and bustle of our lives which includes children and the family dog, Chinook.
-Chinook and the kids make sure the kittens are accustomed to noise and fast movement along with helping Jon and Robyn with play time.
+While we give the moms the peace they need to be settled for the first 5-6 weeks.
+After that, we move the moms and kittens to the main living area of our house.
+Here they are centered in our lives' hustle and bustle, which includes children and the family dogs, Chinook and Dixie.
+Chinook.
+Dixie and the kids make sure the kittens are accustomed to loud noise and fast movement, along with helping Jon and Robyn with playtime.

 A comment we frequently hear from people is, "Your cats are all happy."
 See for yourself how our house is different from the rest.
 Breeders who don't genuinely have a passion for the cats will raise their kittens in tiny cages for inside sheds, barn, garages.
 This does not result in the same temperament as those raised as members of a family.